josephbowles/broadcast_nl/README.md

 ## Code to accompany: [Device-independent and semi-device-independent entanglement certification in broadcast Bell scenarios](https://arxiv.org/abs/2111.06358)
 #### Flavien Hirsch, Emanuel-Cristian Boghiu, Pei-Sheng Lin, Marco Túlio Quintino, and Joseph Bowles

-This is a repository for the code used to calculate the numerical results presented in the article [Device-independent and semi-device-independent entanglement certification in broadcast Bell scenarios](https://arxiv.org/abs/2111.06358).
+This is a repository for the codes used to calculate the numerical results presented in the article [Device-independent and semi-device-independent entanglement certification in broadcast Bell scenarios](https://arxiv.org/abs/2111.06358).

  MATLAB code requires:
 - [CVX](http://cvxr.com/) - a free MATLAB toolbox for rapid prototyping of optimization problems.